PozaTR/prueba_meteologica/README.md

 ## Project structure

-The project includes a data json file, one simulated service and five component.
+The project includes a data json file, one mock service and five components.

 ### Simulated service

-MeteoService: you have fetchData class where you prepare information you need like power and temperature.
+MeteoService: it is a class where you prepare information you need like power and temperature.
+There is a method with a promise which resolves a single data line from data.json example file.
+That is made like that because if in the future you will fetch to real service everything will work seamlessly.
+Temperature values have been changed from data.json because initially they were in dK units and, for ux reasons, converted to C.

 ### Components

-- App: you have the main structure and find requestInfo function which prepare power and temperature information to use in each component.
+- App: you have the main structure and where the info is fetched.
+Power and temperature information is prepared to use in each component.
 Also yo can find the state where you keep and organize the information.

-- LiveInfo: it is a dummy component who represent first page of the app called live stream which is divided in two section and send different information to each childs (ChartInfo and LastInfo)
+- LiveInfo: it is a dummy component which represents first page of the app called live stream, divided in two section and send different information to each childs (ChartInfo and LastInfo).
 - ChartInfo: it is a class component which draw power and temperature info each five seconds in a line chart.
-- LastInfo: it is a dummy component which received information by children.
+- LastInfo: it is a dummy component which received information by props and icon by children.
-- minuteInfo: it is a class component which draw average minute information in a bar chart.
+- MinuteInfo: it is a class component which draw average information by minute in a bar chart.

 ## Technologies